prosopo/provider/README.md

 # Prosopo Provider

-> NOTE: The easiest way to deploy the Prosopo contract and run the tests is via the [integration repository](https://github.com/prosopo-io/integration/).
+> NOTE: The easiest way to deploy the Prosopo contract and run the Provider node is via the [integration repository](https://github.com/prosopo-io/integration/).
 The following instructions explain how to set up the repositories manually.

 ## Prerequisites